bryceshirley/iris-gpubench/README.md

 ---

-# IRIS GPU BENCH: GPU Monitoring And Carbon Calculation Tool For Containerized Benchmarks
+# IRIS GPU Bench

+## A GPU Monitoring And Carbon Calculation Tool For Containerized Benchmarks

 ## Brief Overview
 The GPU Monitoring and Carbon Calculation Tool tracks GPU performance and carbon emissions during benchmarks.